Ezku/equanimous-tribble/content/3-empirical-study/1-empirical-approach.md

 The most important tool made use of was Asana, a web-based task management application.
 It views work as *projects*, which consist of *tasks* in a linear list, which can be delineated into segments with *labels*.
 Tasks consist of a title and a description, may be assigned to individuals, may be given tags, and may be commented on.
 The daily relied on Asana as a virtual kanban board tool.
 The projects are understood as *boards*, and the labels are understood as *states* that a task can have.

 In addition, meeting minutes were published through Flowdock, a company-internal instant messaging and group chat application.
 The application structures communication in terms of *flows*, under which participants may converse textually.
 One of these flows was dedicated for meeting minutes, so that there was usually no other discussion besides what was logged by the secretary.

+Tools for sharing knowledge in the physical environment, such as post-its or the whiteboard present in the room, were seldom touched.